 About Anne Braithwaite Mediation

 Anne offers workplace as well as family mediation.
-Also the skills needed for family mediation are equally applicable to the resolution of any inter-personal disputes such as contested wills or where business partners or shareholders have fallen out.
+Also the skills needed for family mediation are applicable to the resolution of any inter-personal disputes such as contested wills or where business partners or shareholders have fallen out.

 Being FMCA, Anne is qualified to carry out MIAMs and to sign court forms.
 Anne is passionate about the benefits which mediation offers to separating and separated couples.
 Drawing on her experience both as a mediator and as a lawyer, Anne has wide-ranging expertise in the mediation process and is well-placed to deal with even the most complex of cases.
 As a client, you can expect a highly professional service at all times and one that comes with just the right balance of sensitivity and practicality.

 In workplace issues, Anne is committed to the benefits of the early resolution of conflict in the workplace before individual positions become entrenched and believes that mediation is a particularly effective way to achieve this.
-I also believe that training line managers and human resources teams to use mediation techniques is a good way to resolve issues before they go too far.
-I can provide tailor made in house workshops for managers and human resources teams.